dom0ng/zdma-mk2/README.md

 # Anti-cheats :

-EAC (on Intel) can differenciate and validate this device aswell, They are cool enough to not have pressed any ban button yet since the original and legal card can hahe faulty firmware behavior,
+EAC (on Intel) can differenciate and validate this device aswell, They are cool enough to not have pressed any ban button yet since the original and legal card can have faulty firmware behavior.
+The original is allowed when the clone is blocked.
++Rep

 Consider this project ( at least the public version ) as fully outdated.